ENCODE-DCC/encoded/UbuntuEnvironmentSetup.md

 ### **1. Install Ubuntu system**
-- Install [Ubuntu14.04LTS(Trusty Tahr)](http://releases.ubuntu.com/14.04/) from the website under [VirtualBox](https://www.virtualbox.org/), make sure you leave 20-40GB for the VM system.
+- Install [Ubuntu14.04LTS(Trusty Tahr)](http://releases.ubuntu.com/14.04/) from the website under [VirtualBox](https://www.virtualbox.org/) or VirtualBox friendly VMs such as osboxes, make sure you leave 20-40GB for the VM system.

 ### **2. Set proxy (Optional)**
 If you are working behind a proxy, you need to set the proxy in .conf file.
-Set proxy in terminal with the following commands, then restart VM to make it work.
+Set the proxy in a terminal window with the following commands, then restart the VM to make it work.
+Replace http://myproxy.server:port with the proper url and port for your proxy
 ```bash
 sudo vi /etc/profile.d/proxy.sh
 export http_proxy=http://myproxy.server:port